Purpose, Mission and Guiding Principles

 Attendance: Directors should make every effort to attend all meetings and are expected to ensure that other commitments do not interfere with the performance of their duties.
 Subject to extenuating circumstances such as illness, directors will be removed from office for failure to attend three consecutive board meetings.

-Access to Management and Advisors: Directors have access to management to enable them to better fulfil their responsibilities as a member of the board.
+Access to Management and Advisers: Directors have access to management to enable them to better fulfil their responsibilities as a member of the board.
 Directors must always respect the fact that employees report through the CEO, not the board.
 Written communication, other than routine messages from directors to members of management should be copied to the CEO and board chair.

 Diversity and Inclusion: The board and each director will demonstrate MPG’s commitment to create an inclusive environment receptive to diverse experiences, perspectives and interests, inclusive of all, where all individuals are treated fairly with decency and respect, free of discrimination or harassment.